 Hello.
 My name is Joseph Lee and I am a Psychiatrist in private practice in Redondo Beach, California.
-Over the now dozen or so years of my career, my perspective has incrementally expanded its focus, looking beyond merely the improvement of symptoms at the worst times in life, towards a goal that is much more ambitious — achieving optimal mental healthiness.
+Over the now twenty or so years of my career, my perspective has incrementally expanded its focus, looking beyond merely the improvement of symptoms at the worst times in life, towards a goal that is much more ambitious — achieving optimal mental healthiness.

 This aim is helpful for the whole range of health, from sickness to no longer sick to healthy to thriving.